dmr-mex/InternetU/README.md

 # InternetU
 Activities for self-study in many fields of knowledge.
-Free.